Miami Health Care Accountants Optimistic about Business Growth

-Miami Health Care Accountants are more optimistic about business growth predictions for 2012 in their respective states than the nation as a whole, according to a new survey of Health Care Accountants in Florida, Texas, and California.
+Accountants are more optimistic about business growth predictions for 2021 in their respective states than the nation as a whole, according to a new survey of Accountants in Florida, Texas, and California.

-Those polled were most confident about the Health Care Accountants industry, and their own Health Care Accountants.
+Those polled were most confident about the Health Care Industry, and their own Health Care Accountants.
 Information technology tops the list of capital investments planned in the coming year.
 Survey respondents also anticipate some new hiring in the next 12 months.
 Health care costs continue to be a top concern of businesses along with government regulation and uncertainty in the tax laws.

-The poll was conducted for the Health Care Accountants industry and the Institute of CPAs.
+The poll was conducted for the Health Industry and the Institute of CPAs.

 It polled nearly 13,000 Health Care Accountants who are partners or sole owners of public Health Care Accountants or serve as CEOs, CFOs, or presidents of companies in various industries.
 More than 2,100 Health Care Accountants completed the survey.

-“The poll showed that Health Care Accountants in the three states feel confident about the prospects for growth in the Health Care Accountants industries they work in and serve, but still have concerns about factors beyond their control”, said Health Care Accountants Viera Accountants in Miami in a statement.
+“The poll showed that Accountants in the three states feel confident about the prospects for growth in the Health Care Accountants industries they work in and serve, but still have concerns about factors beyond their control”, said Accountants Viera Accountants in Miami in a statement.
 This includes increasing health care costs and government regulation, and the lack of available credit to grow theirs or their clients’ businesses.”

 Only 6 percent of the Health Care Accountants who responded predict robust growth in the United States, but the numbers climb as they evaluated the growth outlook for their own state (9 percent), Health Care Accounting Service industry (20 percent), and organization (26 percent).